 1. Time Consuming

-2. Requires Some Expertise
+2. Requires Some Expertise and Finesse

 The process of Hydroponic farming depends on a range of equipment that requires proper expertise.
-Unless you know how to operate this equipment, the plants won’t thrive or flourish as much as you’d want them to.
+Unless you know how to operate this equipment, the plants won’t thrive or flourish as well as you’d want them to.

 3. Risks Of Water and Electricity

 Two major factors in Hydroponic farming are electricity and water.
 So, unless you have adequate water or stable electricity, the Hydroponic system won’t thrive well.
-While growing plants in this system, you also need to ensure proper safety precautions so that the plant growth isn’t affected at any stage.

 4. Threats of System Failure